 The cost-effectiveness of solar-powered attic fans is a much-debated topic.
 According to a study conducted by Florida Solar Energy Center it takes at least 15 years to get the ROI from a solar attic fan.

-Pros and Cons of solar attic fans
+Pros of solar attic fans

 1. Zero electric bill